Itarsi Junction railway station: Loco sheds

-Electric Loco Shed, Itarsi holding WAP-4, WAP-7 & WAG-9 class locomotives.
-Its sanctioned capacity of holds 175 locomotives.
-Its former rolling stock were like WAM-4 (all withdrawn or scrapped) & WAG-5 (all transferred to NKJ shed).

-It is currently holding 75 WAP-4, 25 WAP-7 & 55 WAG-9.

-Diesel Loco Shed, Itarsi also holding Alco & EMD model diesel locomotives, too.
+Electric Loco Shed, Itarsi and Diesel Loco Shed, Itarsi are the two loco sheds serving Itarsi Junction.

 2015 Fire incident

 On 17 June 2015, there was a fire incident on Itarsi Junction involving signal control system resulting in extensive damage to route relay interlocking system (RRI).
 This resulted in trains being stranded at the station other trains heading towards station being cancelled or diverted.
 Initially the extent of damage was considered small, but subsequent inspection post fire control found RRI in ashes, beyond repair.
 A deadline was set to commission new RRI in 35 days.
 78 trains were cancelled and 23 diverted by second day alone.
 Thirty four days disruption resulted in cancellation of 2,044 trains, diversion of 249 trains and short termination of 17 trains.
 The new RRI installation was completed on 21 July at a cost of Rs.
 19.64 cr.
 Complete normalcy was restored by 26 July 2015.